-A collaboration between the National Museum of Asian Art (Freer Gallery of Art and the Arthur M. Sackler Gallery) of the Smithsonian Institution in Washington D.C. and the Staatliche Museen zu Berlin’s Zentralarchiv and Museum für Asiatische Kunst was launched in November 2020 with the aim of building an international network in the field of provenance research on Asian art and of fostering collaborative research on trade networks and market mechanisms in this area.
+A collaboration between the National Museum of Asian Art (Freer Gallery of Art and the Arthur M. Sackler Gallery) of the Smithsonian Institution in Washington D.C. and the Staatliche Museen zu Berlin’s Zentralarchiv and Museum für Asiatische Kunst was launched in November 2020 with the aim of building an international network in the field of provenance research on Asian art and fostering collaborative research on trade networks and market mechanisms in this area.
 The partnership emerged from the three-year German-American Provenance Research Exchange Program for Museum Professionals (PREP, 2017 to 2019), jointly established by the SPK and the Smithsonian.

-The project is set to run for a total of five years, and kicked off in December 2020 with the webinar series: “Hidden Networks: The Trade of Asian Art”, which will run until 2022, with each webinar to be run in collaboration with an external partner institution.
-The series was launched on 3 December 2020 with a webinar focusing on C. T. Loo, one of the most important dealers of Chinese and Southeast Asian art in the first half of the 20th century, which was held together with the Rietberg Museum in Zurich.
-Further webinars will follow at quarterly intervals.
-The “Hidden Networks” series will conclude in 2022 with a multi-day symposium in Washington D.C., bringing together the international research community that has emerged through the webinars.
-Further joint research initiatives for the remainder of the project period will be agreed on during the symposium.
+The project is set to run for a total of five years, and kicked off in December 2020 with the webinar series: “Hidden Networks: The Trade of Asian Art”, which will run until the end of 2022.
+Each webinar takes place in cooperation with a third partner institution.
+The series was launched on 3 December 2020 with a webinar focusing on C. T. Loo, one of the most important dealers of Chinese and Southeast Asian art in the first half of the 20th century, in collaboration with the Rietberg Museum in Zurich.The other webinars in the series followed in a quarter-semi-annual rhythm.

 The series was followed by a international symposium in Washington D.C. from 1 to 4 November 2023 bringing together the global research community that has emerged through the webinars and agree on joint research initiatives up to 2025.